cb109/voice_to_text/README.md

 - Host the Django web app on your server, make sure the `manifest.json` is served from the root of your domain.
 - Open the web app URL in your phone's Chrome browser.
 - In the page options (...), select "Install App".
 This will register it as a target for "Share" actions.
-- Share any audio file in other apps (e.g. your chat program like WhatsApp, Telegram, Signal, ...) and select the web app as the share target.
+- Share any audio file in other apps (e.g. your chat program like WhatsApp) and select the web app as the share target.
 - The web app should open and show the transcribed text after a while (your API calls can be inspected on your replicate.com > Predictions page).

 ### Icon based on